-As an initial course of action, if an individual feels that s/he is being unlawfully harassed (see definition on page 1) and s/he is able and feels safe a Complainant feels comfortable and safe in doing so, the individual should tell or otherwise inform the harasser that the Respondent that the alleged harassing conduct is unwelcome and must stop.
-Such direct communication should not be utilized in circumstances involving sexual violence.
-The complaining individual The Complainant should address the allegedly harassing conduct as soon after it occurs as possible.
-The Complainace Officer(s) is/are CO is available to support and counsel individuals when taking this initial step or to intervene on behalf of the individual Complainant if requested to do so.
-An individual A Complainant who is uncomfortable or unwilling to inform the harasser of his/her complaint is not prohibited from otherwise filing approach the Respondent directly about the allegedly inappropriate conduct may file an informal or a formal complaint.
-In addition, with regard to certain types of unlawful harassment, such as sexual harassment, the Compliance Officer may advise against the use of the informal complaint process.
+As an initial course of action, if a Complainant feels comfortable and safe in doing so, the individual should shall tell or otherwise inform the Respondent that the alleged harassing conduct is unwelcome and must stop.
+The Complainant should shall address the allegedly harassing conduct as soon after it occurs as possible.
+The CO is available to support and counsel individuals when taking this initial step or to intervene on behalf of the Complainant if requested to do so.
+A Complainant who is uncomfortable or unwilling to approach the Respondent directly about the allegedly inappropriate conduct may file an informal or a formal complaint.